 Final expense insurance is a small permanent life policy that can help your loved ones cover end-of-life expenses, such as funeral and burial costs.
 This type of policy comes with a lower death benefit and typically doesn’t require a medical exam.

 Indexed universal life insurance is a type of policy that offers more control and flexibility, along with higher cash value growth potential.
-While we do not offer indexed universal life insurance, we can provide you with more information about whole and term life insurance policies.
+While we don’t offer IUL insurance, we can provide you with more information about our whole, term, and final expense life insurance policies.
 We recommend exploring all your options and chatting with an Aflac agent to discover the best fit for you and your family.

 Your life insurance policy can help fund your retirement.
 Learn more about what life insurance plans you can use for retirement planning and how to choose the right policy for you.